 - The FLEXmax 100 includes internal ground-fault protection and meets the requirements of the 2017 National Electric Code, Article 690.41(A)(1) for two-wire PV arrays with one functional grounded conductor. - Bonding one of the battery conductors to ground is required for NEC compliance and is strongly recommended in any case.
 The product comes with a functional bond established from negative to ground.
-For positive-ground installation, see page 14. - The battery conductor (positive or negative) must be bonded to the grounding system at only one point.
+For positive-ground installation, see page 13. - The battery conductor (positive or negative) must be bonded to the grounding system at only one point.
 An external bond should not be present elsewhere in the system unless the bond in the FLEXmax 100 is intentionally removed.
 If present, another bond will defeat the GFDI protection.
-See page 15. - If required, external ground-fault protection can be used with this product, such as the OutBack GFDI or PV system grounding in compliance with NEC 690A)(5).
-See page 15.
+See page 14. - If required, external ground-fault protection can be used with this product, such as the OutBack GFDI or PV system grounding in compliance with NEC 690A)(5).
+See page 14. - Make certain to connect the FLEXmax grounding terminal bus bar to earth ground.
+See Figure 7 on page 16 for the location.
+Failure to do so may cause a ground fault error.

-- See page 14 for instructions when installing the FLEXmax 100 in a positive-ground system.
+- See page 13 for instructions when installing the FLEXmax 100 in a positive-ground system.
 These include, but are not limited to: - Any GFDI protection must be external.
 The FLEXmax 100 internal GFDI must be disabled prior to use in a positive-ground system. - The FLEXmax 100 cannot be networked in a positive-ground system with multiple inverters.
-In a positive-ground system, it can only be used with one OutBack inverter and one HUB communications manager. - For use of the FLEXnet DC Battery Monitor or other devices in these applications, see page 70. - Failure to follow these instructions can damage the controller and other devices.
+In a positive-ground system, it can only be used with one OutBack inverter and one HUB communications manager. - For use of the FLEXnet DC Battery Monitor or other devices in these applications, see page 72. - Failure to follow these instructions can damage the controller and other devices.
 This damage is not covered under warranty.